R-Gld/R-Gld/README.md

 <h2>👨‍🎓 About Me</h2>

 <p>
-  I'm currently in my third year of studies at the University of Marie and Louis Pasteur in Besançon, France (formerly known as Université de Franche-Comté).
+  I recently completed my Bachelor's degree in Computer Science at the University of Marie and Louis Pasteur in Besançon, France (formerly known as Université de Franche-Comté).
   <br><br>
   I’m doing an internship at <strong><a href="https://github.com/infomaniak">@Infomaniak</a></strong> in Geneva, Switzerland.
 I’m part of the <strong><a href="https://github.com/Infomaniak/desktop-kDrive">kDrive Desktop</a></strong> team, where I help develop the desktop synchronization applications for <strong><a href="https://www.infomaniak.com/fr/ksuite/kdrive">kDrive</a></strong>, Infomaniak’s secure and privacy-focused collaborative cloud storage service.
   <br><br>